 The Philadelphia Student Union (PSU) is a youth-led organization that builds the power of young people to demand a high quality education in the Philadelphia public school system.
 Founded in 1995, by a group of students compelled to address educational funding inequities and the lack of student input in decision-making, PSU has grown into a city-wide organization with eight chapters.
 The majority of its 150 core members are low-income students of color.
 Through political education, leadership development, and grassroots organizing, the organization cultivates agents of change.

-PSU’s recent accomplishments include:
+PSU’s key accomplishments include:

 - Being a major driving force in the victory of the school funding campaign, granting Pennsylvania schools a historic $275 million increase in basic education funding.